Welcome to our Scholarship FAQ's. Here, you can find out everything you need to know about this year's scholarship season.

 Q: When will our school receive an application?

-A: We are excited to announce that beginning with the 2013 Scholarship season, our application process will be online.
+A: Applications are available online.
 You will no longer receive a hard copy of the application unless specifically requested.
 A link to the online application was distributed via email in early November.
 If you have any questions, please email email@example.com

 For more information, visit our Important Dates & Deadlines page.